jasonacox/Build-OpenSSL-cURL/README.md

 [![Build Status](https://travis-ci.org/jasonacox/Build-OpenSSL-cURL.svg?branch=master)](https://travis-ci.org/jasonacox/Build-OpenSSL-cURL)

+BETA: Updated for Apple Silicon arm64 Build Host and Targets

-This Script builds OpenSSL, nghttp2 and libcurl for MacOS (OS X), Mac Catalyst, iOS and tvOS devices (x86_64, armv7, armv7s, arm64 and arm64e).
+This Script builds OpenSSL, nghttp2 and libcurl for MacOS (x86_64, arm64), Mac Catalyst (x86_64), iOS (armv7, armv7s, arm64 and arm64e, x86_64) and tvOS (arm64, x86_64).
 It includes patching for tvOS to not use fork() and adds HTTP2 support via nghttp2.

-NEW: This now optionally builds libraries for [Mac Catalyst](https://developer.apple.com/mac-catalyst/) [beta]
+NEW: This now optionally builds libraries for [Mac Catalyst](https://developer.apple.com/mac-catalyst/) and will build on Apple Silicon for arm64 macOS libraries and binaries [Xcode beta].

 ## Build
 The `build.sh` script calls the three build scripts below (openssl, nghttp and curl) which download the specified release version, configure and build the libraries and binaries.